txt/se17/doc/project.md

      - "Can't find anyone who has done anything like this before."
      - Yeah, right...
 - Group breakdown reproted to me with deadlines less than 1 week away
      - The time to fix management issues is BEFORE deadline pressure hits
+- Using NCSU github
+     - Don't.
+Use public github
+- Using Private repos
+     - Dont.
 - Github commits, comments are very rare, only from one person
      - "But we do pair programming, all typing together".
      - Really, all the time?
 Every day of the week?